Radio drama: Cyprus

+Currently, Cypriot sketches are broadcast every Sunday and have a mostly comedic character, satirising current events, they also include comedic song parodies.
+CyBC has also made other types of radio dramas, such as crime stories in the 2010s, which are available online.

+Finland

+In Finland radio dramas (in Finnish kuunnelma) by the Finnish national broadcasting company Yleisradio have been popular since 1930s, and have always used well-known theatre or movie actors.
+The dramas include books converted to audio dramas, versions of popular theatre productions, pulp novels adapted for radio, or drama explicitly written as radio dramas.
+One of the most well known series was "Suomisen perhe" (the "Family Suominen") about a middle-class family, it became so popular that later the originally written for radio drama was converted into a movie series.
+Popular radio drama from other countries, like the BBC radio drama The Men from the Ministry was translated as "Knalli ja sateenvarjo" ("Bowler hat and umbrella") and became very popular.
+J. R. R. Tolkien's The Hobbit was converted to multi-part radio drama.

 Germany

 The first German radio drama was produced in 1923.
-Because of the external circumstances in postwar Germany in which most of the theaters were destroyed, radio drama boomed.
+Because of the external circumstances in postwar Germany in which most of the theatres were destroyed, radio drama boomed.
 Between 1945 and 1960 there were more than 500 radio plays every year.
 The German word for radio drama or audio play is Hörspiel.
 Today Germany is a major market for radio plays worldwide.
 In particular, audio plays on CD are very popular.
 A popular audio play serial of Germany and of the world is Die drei ???
 (Three Investigators).

 Berlin's Prix Europa includes a Radio Fiction category.